denog/denog.github.io/de/meetings/denog17/pc.md

 If you are interested in helping to create the great programm for the upcoming DENOG events then you can do that by running for a seat on the PC.
 Please send an email with a picture and a short bio to pc@lists.denog.de.

-You can run for the PC until Monday November 18th 20:00 CET.
+You can run for the PC until DENOG Conference Day 1 (Monday) 20:00 CET.